 Give the gift of hope through sponsorship today

 You can make a huge difference for as little as £1 a day (£30 per month or £360 per year).
-Through sponsorship you will bring security, comfort and hope and can build a lasting connection with a child, student or little monk.
+Through sponsorship you will bring security, comfort and hope, and build a lasting connection with your sponsored child, elder or little monk.
 The choice is yours.

 Below you can find out more about the Tibetans we support and what you will give and receive as a sponsor under Tibet Relief Fund’s sponsorship programme.